sacko87/sitra/docs/index.rst

 The Rule
 ^^^^^^^^

-The rule defines the transformation of a source into a target.
+The rule defines the transformation of a source into a target and has three methods: a guard, an initialiser and a binder.

+1. The guard returns a boolean to show whether the rule is applicable to the source it has been given.
+1. The initialiser builds the target objects when a match is found.
+1. The binder sets the properties within the target objects in respect to the source.

 .. code-block:: java